-5.2.3.1 System GSE with Default Age
+5.2.3.2 System GSE with Default Age

-The STN_GSE_EF table stores one record for each GSE type and fuel combination for each study year from 1990 to 2050, inclusive.
-The emission factors for CO, THC, NOx, SOx and PM10 are stored as grams/HP-hour.
-Because the emission factors are looked up, no further computation is required.
-This data was developed by the EPA in 2006 for the draft NONROAD model and was adapted for use in EDMS/AEDT.
-The data represents national fleet average emission factors.
+The STN_GSE_EF table stores one record for each GSE type and fuel combination for each study year between 1990 and 2050, inclusive.
+Emission factors for CO, THC, NO_X, and PM10 are in units of g/hp-hr.
+These data were developed by EPA in 2006 for the draft NONROAD model and was adapted for use in EDMS and subsequently in AEDT.
+The data represent national fleet average emission factors.
+AEDT calculates SO_X emission factors based on Table 5-7 (see Section 5.2.3.1)and THC content from STN GSE EF table.

-5.2.3.2 System GSE with User-Specified Manufacture Year
+5.2.3.3 System GSE with User-Specified Manufacture Year

-The STN_GSE_NONROAD_COEFF table stores zero-hour (i.e., new equipment) emission factors and deterioration factors by fuel, rated horsepower range, and year of manufacture range.
-AEDT locates the applicable record by matching the GSE's fuel type to the "FUEL_TYPE_ID" field value; by verifying that the GSE's rated horsepower is at least the "MIN_POWER_HP" field value, but less than the "MAX_POWER_HP" value; and by verifying that the GSE's manufacture year is at least the "EFFECTIVE YEAR" field value.
+The STN_GSE_NONROAD_COEFF table stores zero-hour (i.e., new equipment) emission factors and deterioration factors by fuel, rated horsepower range and year of manufacture range.
+AEDT locates the applicable record by matching the GSE's fuel type to the "FUEL_TYPE_ID" field value, verifying that the GSE's rated horsepower is at least the "MIN_POWER_HP" field value and less than the "MAX_POWER_HP" value, and verifying that the GSE's manufacture year is at least the "EFFECTIVE_YEAR" field value.
+The CO, THC, NO_X and PM10 emission factors for GSE is calculated as follows: